19hours/sg-statutes/Acts/Income Tax Act.md

 [34/2008 wef 16/02/2008]

-(6) A deduction under this section shall be made against income from the trade, profession or business for which the renovation or refurbishment expenditure was incurred after all other deductions under this Part have been allowed.
+(6) For the years of assessment 2009 to 2012, a deduction under this section shall be made against income from the trade, profession or business for which the renovation or refurbishment expenditure was incurred after all other deductions under this Part have been allowed.

 [34/2008 wef 16/02/2008]

+[Act 29 of 2012 wef 18/12/2012]

 (7) A person shall not be entitled to —